TTeesting/go-swan-client/README.md

 ---
 ## 2 Blockchain RPC Service
 The second feature of swan-client is blockchain rpc service.
 It is supported by [POKT RPCList](https://rpclist.info).
 As the first version, swan-client provides users [deploy a RPC service](#21-Deploy-RPC-Service) and uses [RPC Command Service](#22-RPC-Command-Service).
 It is worth noting that the blockchain RPC services provided by swan-client are free at present.
-More importantly, the RPC service provided by swan-client is compatible with thirteen public chain jsonrpc-api.
-Detailed public chain RPC-API documents and blockchain browsers can be found [here](document/rpc-cmd-example.md ':include')

   * The following table shows the full list of supported chain until now.